WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 ### Configure a webhook Service on EC2 Instance

-Summary of webhook service file contents\
+The webhook service file is set up to create a webhook service that starts with the instance.\
+The service starts with execution and launches the webhook I just made.\
+The ubuntu user has the correct permissions to start the hooks.\
+The install allows the service to start when any user logs in.\
 The webhook service is first restarted after any changes using `sudo systemctl daemon-reload` \
 Then it is restarted with the command `sudo systemctl restart webhook`\
 And started with the command `sudo systemctl restart webhook`\
 The status of webhooks can be veiwed with `sudo systemctl status webhook`\
-The service logs can be veiwed with the command `journalctl -u webhook`\
+The status also shows whether the hook is properly recieving payloads.\
+A new container should be started after a payload is received.\
-LINK to service file in repository
+LINK to service file in [repository](https://github.com/WSU-kduncan/ceg3120-cicd-hannahwysong/blob/main/deployment/webhook.service)

 ### References
 - [Docker MetaData Action](https://github.com/docker/metadata-action)